Creggan White Hare

-The "Creggan White Hare" is an Irish folk song written by James Molloy.
+The "Creggan White Hare" is an Irish folk song (Roud 9633).
 It was first recorded by Paddy Tunney in 1944.

 The song describes coursing events that took place in Creggan, County Tyrone.
 After Barney Conway failed to catch the hare while out hunting, he joins a group of sportsmen, "with pedigree greyhounds", to hunt the hare, who eludes them.

+Robert B. Waltz speculates that the hare might be an allusion to Michael Collins who eluded the British during the Irish War of Independence.

 Recordings

 The following is a select list of recordings of the song.